u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/layout.rst

 =====

 XPath (XML Path Language) is an expression language that enables you to navigate through elements and attributes in an XML document easily.
-XPath is used to extend standard Odoo templates.
+XPath is used to extend standard Thrive Bureau ERP templates.

 A view is coded the following way.